Everyone says they never lose customers.

 “I just can’t, I’m afraid I’m going to be laid off because another whole department was eliminated.”

 “Oh, I totally understand.
 I just heard from someone else whose husband lost his job.
 Did you know that you can keep your membership now, and if you lose your job we’ll suspend your billing for 90 days?
-I wonder if that would help you sleep better at night?”
+Would that help you sleep better at night?”00p

 “Really?
 That sounds good, but what happens if I still don’t have a job after 90 days?
 Could I cancel without a penalty?”